Elijahwalk-r/workout-planner/README.md

 - React (useState, useEffect, props, components)
 - Firebase (Realtime Database, getDatabase, ref, onValue, push, remove)
-- RESTful API (Data drawn with Axios from Inspiration API)
+- RESTful API (Data drawn with Axios)
+    - Inspiration API (quotes)
+    - PurgoMalum API (profanity filter)
-- HTML / CSS
+- HTML / CSS / SCSS(SASS)
 - Netlify (app built for production with npm run build)

 ## Possible Improvements

-- Include an API to check for profanity filtering
 - User Authentication from firebase
+    - email/password & anonymous auth, saving unique ID as parent node for  workouts
 - Ability to save workouts for later use
+    - Using React Router to show saved works on a public/private "account page"
-- Populating dropdown with data consisting of a large range of exercises
+- Populating dropdown with data consisting of a large range of exercises and pagination